Skip to main content

 DoesPhytophthora ramorumcause stem bleeding?

 Sometimes concern is expressed that Phytophthora ramorum (cause of Sudden Oak Death in the USA) could be causing stem bleeding on oak in Britain, but the likelihood of this is very low.
 P. ramorum has not yet been found on native English oak (Q. robur) in Britain although it has been found on a single sessile oak (Q. petraea) (see photos below) and a southern red oak (Q. falcata) in England.
-In continental Europe P. ramorum has infected a small number of red oaks (Q. rubra) causing bleeding stem cankers.
+In continental Europe P. ramorum has infected a few red oaks (Q. rubra) causing bleeding stem cankers.

 Generally native oaks in Britain are not susceptible to ‘Sudden Oak Death’.
 Also, for P. ramorum to attack oak (or any tree) locally it needs to build up on nearby rhododendron and cause heavy leaf infection from which many spores are produced.
 The spores then have to be wind or rain-blown onto the bark of nearby trees, before infection can occur through intact tree bark.
 An absence of heavily infected rhododendron almost certainly implies that bleeding on any tree is not caused by P. ramorum.
-Indeed most P. ramorum infected trees in Britain are only a few metres (5 to 10m) away from the source of spores.
+Indeed most P. ramorum infected trees in Britain are only a few metres (5 to 10 m) away from the source of spores.

 • P_ramorum_bleeding1.jpg